 - Take the garlic and cauliflower out of the oven and squeeze out the individual cloves of garlic on a plate.
-You are going to wrap one of these garlic cloves inside each meat ball.
+You are going to wrap one of these garlic cloves inside each meatball.

-- Cut bok choy in half.
+- Cut the bok choy in half.
 Julienne the red peppers (cut into thin strips).
 You can add green onions here also.
 This would really add to this dish, but unfortunately, I cannot eat onions.
 Cut green onions into strips also.
 You can choose whether to cut the ends off the snow peas; I don't usually bother with this step.

-- Place all ingredients flat on cooking sheet.
+- Place all ingredients flat on the cooking sheet.
 Drizzle olive oil and salt/pepper over the whole thing, and place into the oven for 30 minutes at 400˚F.